kazunori279/bigquery-fluentd-docker-sample/README.md

 ## Sign Up for Google Cloud Platform

-(You can skip this section if you have done before)
+(You can skip this section if you have already set up a Google Cloud Project)

 - If you don't already have one, sign up for a [Google account](https://accounts.google.com/SignUp).
 - Go to the [Google Developers Console](https://console.developers.google.com/?_ga=1.200477227.420342054.1415120486).